Police seek man wanted for using counterfeit $100 bill, retail theft at Kwik Trip in Village of Butler

 If any other agencies or individuals can identify the suspect or have had similar incidents, please contact Officer Herpin with the Village of Butler Police Department at 262-446-5070 (non-emergency dispatch) reference IR(s)# T20003611, T20003624.

-You can make an anonymous tip through Waukesha County Crime Stoppers by calling 1-888-441-5505, or through their website at www.stopcrimewaukesha.com.
+You can make an anonymous tip through Waukesha County Crime Stoppers by calling 1-888-441-5505, or through their website at stopcrimewaukesha.com.